ronomon/zip/README.md

 * Rejects file names containing backslashes.
 All slashes must be forward slashes according to the spec.

-* Rejects file names exceeding 255 bytes, which exceeds most file system limits.
+* Rejects file names exceeding 255 bytes, which is close to most file system limits.

 * Rejects directory traversal via file name, which can be exploited to overwrite system files.

 * Rejects directory traversal via symlink, which can be exploited to overwrite system files.
-Many zip decoders, including antivirus scanners and popular email servers, do not detect directory traversals via symlink.
+Some zip decoders, including antivirus scanners and popular email services, do not detect directory traversal via symlink.

 * Rejects compressed symlinks for simplicity, since these are highly unlikely.